 The only major disadvantage of the joint code review method, is an extremely high price: you need to gather several programmers at regular times to review a fresh code, or re-review a code after recommended changes have been applied.
 The programmers also need to rest regularly, as their attention might quickly weaken if they review large code fragments at a time, so there will be no use in code review then.

-It appears that - on one hand - you want to review your code regularly.
-On the other hand, it is too expensive.
-Static code analysis tools are a good compromise.
-They can tirelessly handle the source texts of programs, and give recommendations to the programmer on what code fragments he/she should consider.
+On the one hand, developers would like to review the code regularly.
+On the other hand, it's too expensive.
+Static code analysis tool is a good compromise.
+It can tirelessly handle the source code of programs, and give recommendations to the programmer on what code fragments they should consider.
 Of course, a program can never replace a complete code review, performed by a team of programmers, but the ratio of use/price makes usage of static analysis a rather good practice which can be exploited by many companies.

 The tasks solved by static code analysis software, can be divided into 3 categories: